Iraq Dossier: Dossier

 The term Dodgy Dossier was first coined by online polemical magazine Spiked in relation to the September Dossier.
 The term was later employed by Channel 4 News when its reporter, Julian Rush, was made aware of Glen Rangwala's discovery that much of the work in the Iraq Dossier had been plagiarised from various unattributed sources including a thesis produced by a student at California State University.
 The most notable source was an article by then graduate student Ibrahim al-Marashi, entitled Iraq's Security and Intelligence Network: A Guide and Analysis.
+When the Dossier was released, al-Marashi was working as a research associate at the Center for Nonproliferation Studies (CNS), a research center of the Monterey Institute of International Studies.

 Whole sections of Marashi's writings on "Saddam's Special Security Organisation" were repeated verbatim including typographical errors, while certain amendments were made to strengthen the tone of the alleged findings (e.g., "monitoring foreign embassies in Iraq" became "spying on foreign embassies in Iraq", and "aiding opposition groups in hostile regimes" became "supporting terrorist organisations in hostile regimes").

 In its opening paragraph the briefing document claimed that it drew "upon a number of sources, including intelligence material".
 Before the document's release it had been praised by Tony Blair and United States Secretary of State Colin Powell as further intelligence and quality research.
 The day after Channel 4's exposé, Blair's office issued a statement admitting that a mistake was made in not crediting its sources, but did not concede that the quality of the document's text was affected.